-The figure (5) shows the quarterly average BTC value of the cost of the per-transaction conducted on BTC blockchain network and figure (3) plots the quarterly average value of the bitcoin.
-The steady-state value of the cost per-transaction τ{cc} is set to equal to the mean bitcoin cost per-transaction and it is 0.0293.
-By comparing BTC values in figure (1) and (3), it is easy to observe that the peak of the quarterly average BTC market value is nearly the half of the daily value peak shown in figure (1).
+cost per-transaction and it is 0.0293.
+By comparing bitcoin values in Figure (1) and (3), it is easy to observe that the peak of the quarterly average BTC market value is nearly the half of the daily value peak shown in Figure (1).

-Figure (4) shows the quarterly gross appreciation rate of the bitcoin, and the highest value reaches to as much as 47.1247.
-What is more, the appreciation rate of cryptocurrency can change the incentive of using bitcoin for purchasing goods and this paper only focus on the case that both the fiat currency and private cryptocurrency are used as a medium of exchange, which suggests $j^ \in [0,1]$.
+Figure (4) shows the quarterly gross appreciation rate of the bitcoin, and the highest value reaches as much as 47.1247.
+What is more, the appreciation rate of cryptocurrency can change the incentive of using bitcoin for purchasing goods and this paper only focus on the case that both the fiat currency and private cryptocurrency are used as a medium of exchange, which suggests $j^ \in [0, 1]$.
 Therefore, the selection of a proper appreciation rate of bitcoin is necessary.
-Table (2) shows the steady-state values of the important variables corresponding to the minimum, median, mean and maximum value of the bitcoin gross appreciation rate.
+Table (2) shows the steady-state values of the important variables corresponding to the minimum, median, mean, and maximum values of the bitcoin gross appreciation rate.
 As the appreciation rate goes up, the threshold level j^ goes up.
-Only the median value of transaction cost of using aggregated foreign currency and bank deposit is a parameter pinned down by some ratio.
-Therefore, the transaction cost is irrelevant to the foreign currency exchange rate.
+Only the median value of the bitcoin gross appreciation rate offers a reasonable j^ that both the fiat currency and private cryptocurrency are used for trading goods and services.
+Therefore, the steady-state gross nominal rate of return Θ on the private cryptocurrency is set to equal to the median value of